FunnelKit

 This is your opportunity to get users more engaged and interested in your brand and product.
 You can do this by incorporating the right content in the WordPress new user email that you send out.

-You can utilize users' interest for a welcome email to hold their attention for a longer period of time.
-To do so, you must give them a reason to invest time in your brand which you can do perfectly with a custom welcome email.
+You can utilize users' interests for a welcome email to hold their attention for a longer period of time.
+To do so, you must give them a reason to invest time in your brand, which you can do perfectly with a custom welcome email.

 Better revenue generation